mikeperry-tor/vanguards/README.md

 or an actual attack.
 4. When you set ExcludeNodes in Tor to exclude countries, but do not give Tor a GeoIP file, we WARN.
+5. If you disable killing circuits in the rendguard component, we WARN when use counts for rends are exceeded.

 Events that are detected by heuristics that still need tuning are at NOTICE level.
 They may be a bug, a false positive, or an actual attack.
 If in doubt,